Tanzania · The Map

 Southern Tanzania

-Remote wilderness areas with exceptional wildlife and minimal tourism.
+Remote wilderness with exceptional wildlife and barely another vehicle in sight.

 Ruaha National Park